For the preservation, protection and maintenance of Lake St. Catherine

 50 locations were identified in the initial assessment, and as of this writing, and 6 projects have moved ahead.

 Below is a map of the Stormwater Master Plan locations.
-Green icons indicate a project that has been designed and implementation is underway or about to begin, and yellow icons indicate future locations.
+Orange check icons indicate a completed project, green construction icons indicate a project that has been designed and implementation is underway or about to begin, and yellow dot icons indicate potential future project locations.
 Use the + / - on the map to zoom in and out.
-Click on a green icon or yellow dot to see a description of the issue, the proposed intervention, and a photo of the area.
+Click on an icon to see a description of the issue, the proposed intervention, and a photo of the area.

 If you are aware of a stormwater runoff location on the lake that is not identified here, please contact us at email@example.com.